How to Cast to Roku TV

 Browse to a Website with Videos

-Open CastBrowser and navigate to any website with video content.
+Open CastBrowser and navigate to a compatible website with video content.
 You can type a URL directly or use the search bar.
 CastBrowser's built-in browser works just like Chrome or Safari — it supports tabs, bookmarks, and history.

 Let CastBrowser Detect the Video